-- Using the Web to provide background information.
+- Using the Internet to provide background information.
 For example, if you were about to introduce the theory of international trade, you could get students to find out about recent debates and issues, such as trade disputes, the agenda for WTO meetings or the views of various interest groups.
-Such groups could include the US administration, the European Commission, particular industries (such as farming or steel), environmental groups, or various Third World interests (see for example, www.oneworld.net).
+Such groups could include the US administration, the European Commission, particular industries (such as farming, aviation or steel), environmental groups, or various emerging countries’ interests (see for example, www.oneworld.net).
 If you were about to look at competition policy, you could ask students to look at the summaries of Competition and Markets Authority reports on https://www.gov.uk/cma-cases.

 - Asking students to identify a set number of issues to do with the topic.
 This will help them to contextualise the material and see its relevance.
-These issues could be posted to a discussion board, so that other students could read them.
+These issues could be posted to a discussion board or to a class WhatsApp group (see Enakrire, 2022), so that other students could read them.
 For example, as preparation for a trade theory lecture, you could ask the students to identify recent trade disputes and the arguments used by the various parties to justify their stance, or you could ask them to consider the arguments for and against providing protection for a specific ailing export industry.